Strong sales to carmakers drive Illinois Tool profit higher

-Illinois Tool Works Inc (ITW.N) reported higher fourth-quarter profit on Tuesday, driven by strong sales of components to the global auto industry.
+Jan 28 Illinois Tool Works Inc reported higher fourth-quarter profit on Tuesday, driven by strong sales of components to the global auto industry.

 The Glenview, Illinois-based diversified manufacturer, which makes everything from vehicle components to food service equipment to arc welding tools, reported profit from continuing operations rose to $628 million, or 92 cents a share, from $512 million, or 65 cents a share, in the comparable period last year.